thefinegraphicsroom/Terabox-Downloader/README.md

    Open a pull request.

 ##📧 Support
-   For support or inquiries, contact the HMM٭SMOKIE(https://t.me/hmm_Smokie)!.
+   For support or inquiries, contact the HMM٭SMOKIE[https://t.me/hmm_Smokie]!.
    Happy botting! 🚀

-   vbnet
    Let me know if you’d like to customize this further!